Website design, development and maintenance by Peter Winstanley

 History of the Association

 The Association was founded in 1908 in Manchester as "The Chums' Benevolent Association".
 Two years later it adopted the present title of "The Catenian Association".
-Circles are grouped into areas called Provinces and there are over 300 Circles throughout Great Britain, Australia, India, Ireland, Malta, the Holy Land, South Africa, Zambia and Zimbabwe with over 10000 members.
+Circles are grouped into areas called Provinces and there are over 300 Circles throughout Great Britain, Australia, India, Ireland, Malta, the Holy Land, South Africa, Zambia and Zimbabwe with about 10000 members.

 Aims of the Association